ma16/rpio/cc/Console/Cm/README.md

 #### Clock Source

-There are a 16 clock sources for each generator.
-The frequency of a clock-source is not defined in the datasheet.
+Basically, 16 clock-sources are available.
+However, the frequency of a clock-source is not defined in the datasheet.

 In order to determine a frequency, the source is applied for the PWM clock-generator; the PWM peripheral is switched into FIFO mode; and the time to clock-out a bit-stream is taken.
 The values below were measured on Pi-0/2/3 with different configurations.
 Treat them with caution.